zackstout/Footprint-Extended/README.md

 - Contact success could be after validation or after email is sent....

 ### Top priority:
-- [ ] New footprint from dash (needs to update chart)
-- [ ] User's info-over-time line chart buggy.
-Make sure that line chart UPDATES when user enters a new footprint.

-- [ ] Implement forgot password.

 - [ ] Update `databasesetup.sql` file to reflect changes to db structure.
 - [ ] Display TOTALS FOR ALL CHARTS! (on dashboard)